Extreme Makeover Rainbow Classroom Edition: 5 Tips for Creating the Rainbow Classroom of Your Dreams

 Recently, I have had several messages on my Instagram asking for links to the products I use for bulletin board displays, classroom décor, and organization.
 This post includes affiliate links for my favorite rainbow classroom décor.

 Are you ready to create your Rainbow Classroom?
 Here are my top 5 tips for creating a bright and inviting space…

 1. Begin by picking the perfect borders and backgrounds.

 I like to go with uniform backgrounds and borders throughout my room so that everything coordinates.
 After having colored fabric on my boards for five years or so, I decided to go with a black fabric background.
 You can certainly use fade-less bulletin board paper, but investing in fabric is well-worth it.
-I got this tip from my friend Jen @primaryworld123.
 In the long run, it will save you time and money.
 You can leave it up for years, and it still looks great!